 “I don’t understand,” I admitted.

 “I may not either,” he said.
-There were stairs leading down to the base of the pyramid and Edmund was leading me toward them.
+There were stairs leading down to the base of the pyramid and Edmund led me toward them.
 “But my guess is you asked for the one thing she couldn’t do.
 Or wouldn’t do.
-And if you couldn’t make a deal, she had no power.
-She may never have felt helpless before – she wouldn’t know how to handle it – so she fled.”
+She made an oath to you before hearing your terms.
+She said anything you want, right?
+She broke the compact, and lost her power.”

 I didn’t have anything to say to that.
 I was no genius.
 If anything had saved me, it had been grace.
 I thought of the engagement ring, lost on the steps of the pyramid.